 Sentralen contains several stages and production spaces as well as a restaurant and café.
 Close to 350 cultural and social innovators have their offices at Sentralen.

-The DNB Savings Bank Foundation´s capital, is the result of almost 200 years of well-managed banking operations, and originates from the Gjensidige NOR Savingsbank, which later on merged with DNB to form the DNB Group.
-DNB changed its name to DNB in November 2011.
+The DNB Savings Bank Foundation´s capital, is the result of almost 200 years of well-managed banking operations, and originates from the Gjensidige NOR Sparebank, which later on merged with DNB to form the DNB Group.

 The foundation was formed in 2002 when Gjensidige NOR Sparebank was converted into a limited liability company.
 The bank´s core capital was converted into shares and the authorities decided that any capital not in the possession of external owners should be owned and managed by a foundation.